* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 connecteam-homepage-screenshot

-Connecteam receives a 4.6 out of 5 on Capterra, appreciating the integrated communication tools and all-in-one focus.
-However, some have noted that time-off requests are hard to find, especially when you need to access historical data.
+Connecteam receives a 4.6 out of 5 on Capterra, with reviewers appreciating the integrated communication tools and all-in-one focus.
+However, some note that time-off requests are difficult to locate, especially when you need to access historical data.

 Key Features